 Photo: Bryan Stokes

-Field work for our project is done for this year as our Saltmarsh Sparrows have headed south for the winter!
-We plan to run training sessions next spring.
-If you're interested in working with us next season, please contact us this fall or in early 2020 when we'll start making plans for volunteer training and orientation sessions.
+Field work for our project will be limited for this year due to the impact of COVID-19.
+If you're interested in working with us during the 2021 season, please contact us this fall or in early 2021 when we'll start making plans for volunteer training and orientation sessions.

 What Do Volunteers Do?

 Volunteers help carry and set up mist nets on the marsh to capture birds safely.
 As shown above, running through the saltmarsh to coax birds into the nets takes teamwork and some grit.
 Volunteers in the field need to move quickly, but carefully, on uneven terrain.
 (For people with limited mobility, you can help with data entry at the banding station and later via computer into the BANDIT database.)

 Once in the net, birds are quickly and safely extracted by staff members Evan Lipton and Katie Christ.